DevExpress-Examples/winforms-grid-make-auto-filter-row-insensitive-to-accents/Readme.md

 > **Note**
 >
 > The `SubstituteFilter` event is available in v15.1+.
 For older versions, create a custom grid control and customize the auto-filter row's behavior.
-You should override the `GridView.RaiseCustomRowFilter` method to normilize the cell text and filter string using the standard `String.Normalize` method.
+You should override the `GridView.RaiseCustomRowFilter` method to normalize the cell text and filter string using the standard `String.Normalize` method.
 The cell value is processed based on the comparison operator type specified by the [OptionsColumnFilter.AutoFilterCondition](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Columns.OptionsColumnFilter.AutoFilterCondition) property.

 ## Files to Review